Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Installation-nuget-project-netcore.md

 ## Update Your Installation

-When redeploying a web application that has Contrast agent running, you may run into an error that says "Files in use" on `ContrastProfiler-64.dll` or `ConrastProfiler-32.dll`.
+When redeploying a web application that has Contrast agent running, you may run into an error that says "Files in use" on *ContrastProfiler-64.dll* or *ConrastProfiler-32.dll*.
+This happens because the agent DLL files are locked by .NET, and can't be overwritten while the application is still running.

-This happens because the agent `dll` files are locked by .NET, and can't be overwritten while the application is still running.
-The `dll` files need to be unloaded before publishing.
+The DLL files must be unloaded before publishing.
 To unload them, stop the site, publish and then start the site back up.
 Alternately, you can change the `CORECLR_ENABLE_PROFILING` setting to `0` in the portal, publish and then change the setting back to `1`.